fbpx

 5

-Gregor, Regional WA
+Elizabeth, Regional WA

 Tiffany sitting reclined on grey couch, leaning on peach pillow.
 She smiles and looks to camera, relaxed.
 Wearing mustard long sleeved top, grey watch and blue jeans.